History of Zionism: Zionism and feminism

-Zionism in the Arab World
+Zionism in the Arab world

 The 1911 edition of the Jewish Encyclopedia noted the movement's spread: "not only in the number of Jews affiliated with the Zionist organization and congress, but also in the fact that there is hardly a nook or corner of the Jewish world in which Zionistic societies are not to be found."

 Support for Zionism was not a purely European and Ashkenazi phenomenon.
 In the Arab world, the first Zionist branches opened in Morocco only a few years after the Basel conference, and the movement became popular among Jews living within the Arab and Muslim world where Jews generally faced religious discrimination, prejudice and occasional violence.
 A number of the founders of the city of Tel Aviv were early Moroccan Jewish immigrants and Ottoman Salonika had a vigorous Zionist movement by 1908.

-Early Zionism and the non-Jewish population of Palestine
+Early Zionists and the non-Jewish population of Palestine

 Before 1917, Palestine's Arab population mostly saw themselves as Ottoman subjects.
 They feared the objectives of the Zionist movement, but they assumed the movement would fail.
 After the Young Turk revolution in 1908, Arab Nationalism grew rapidly in the area and most Arab Nationalists regarded Zionism as a threat, although a minority perceived Zionism as providing a path to modernity.